Tuesday, December 3, 2024

 P.K.Ghatak, MD

-Thomas Hodgkin, a British physician and pathologist, published a paper in1832 describing the autopsy findings of 7 patients with with painless enlarged lymph nodes associated with enlarged spleen.
-In subsequent studies more such cases were described by others and in 1912 the decease was named as Hodgkin Lymphoma.
-Dorothy Reed Mendenhall of U.K. and Carl Sternberg of Germany published in 1902 their histological studies of Hodgkin's lymphoma.
-They detected large cells with binucleated nucleus due to non-separation of cytoplasm after the cell division.
-Sternberg mistook the cause of this illness due to tuberculosis, but Dorothy Reed showed these cells had no relation with Mycobacterium tuberculosis.
+Thomas Hodgkin, a British physician and pathologist, published a paper in 1832 describing the autopsy findings of 7 patients with painless enlarged lymph nodes associated with an enlarged spleen.
+In subsequent studies more such cases were described by others and in 1912 the disease was named as Hodgkin Lymphoma.
+Dorothy Reed Mendenhall of the U.K. and Carl Sternberg of Germany published in 1902 their histological studies of Hodgkin's lymphoma.
+They detected large cells with binucleated nuclei due to the non-separation of cytoplasm after cell division.
+Sternberg mistook the cause of this illness as tuberculosis, but Dorothy Reed showed these cells had no relation with Mycobacterium tuberculosis.
 Now, these multinucleated cells are called Reed-Sternberg cells.
-These cells are formed in the germ center of B- type progenitor lymphocyte due to the mutation of genes, perhaps due to prior infection of Epstein Barr virus.
+These cells are formed in the germ center of B- type progenitor lymphocytes due to the mutation of genes, perhaps due to prior infection of Epstein Barr virus.
 Numerous leukocytes and immune cells gather around the Reed-Sternberg cells, producing engagement of the lymph nodes and spleen.
 The Reed-Sternberg cells are malignant.
 The cells express C 15 and CD30.
 Lacunar type of Reed-Sternberg cells are mono or binucleated cells with a small nucleolus and has a large pale cytoplasm, the Classic type of Reed-Sternberg cells are large, have binucleated nuclei with multiple eosinophilic nucleoli and clear cytoplasm.

-Hodgkin lymphoma and lymphocytic leukemia both are malignant transformation of lymphocytes.
+Hodgkin lymphoma and lymphocytic leukemia both are malignant transformations of lymphocytes.
 But they are different diseases.
 Malignancy of B-type of lymphocytes produces Hodgkin lymphoma.
 The malignant cells adhere together and remain within the lymph nodes, and no malignant cells appear in the peripheral blood.
-In lymphatic leukemia, both B-lymphocytes and T- lymphocytes of the bone marrow turn malignant and cancer cells are present in the peripheral blood and dominate among the other blood cells.
-Mutation of DNA are responsible for both cases but the exact cause in unknown why in one instant it becomes a lymphoma in other a leukemia.
+In lymphatic leukemia, both B-lymphocytes and T-lymphocytes of the bone marrow turn malignant and cancer cells are present in the peripheral blood and dominate among the other blood cells.
+Mutations of DNA are responsible for both cases but the exact cause is unknown why in one instant it becomes a lymphoma in another leukemia.
 The chronic form of lymphocytic leukemia is an indolent disease and requires no treatment unless patients develop anemia or the immature lymphocytes called Lymphoblasts are seen in numbers more than 20 % of the lymphocytes (acute lymphoblastic leukemia).

 Hodgkin lymphoma is closely related to another malignancy of lymph nodes called Non-Hodgkin lymphoma.
 The main points of difference between them are summarized in this table.